-- A privilege tax is imposed on a retailer at the following percentage rates of the retailer's net taxable sales or gross receipts, as appropriate.
+"(a) A privilege tax is imposed on a retailer at the following-percentage rates of the retailer's net taxable sales or gross receipts, as appropriate. listed in this subsection.
 The general rate of tax is four and three-quarters percent (4.75%).
+The percentage rates are as follows:

-- (3) A tax at the The general rate applies to the gross receipts derived from the rental of an accommodation.
+A tax at the The general rate applies to the gross receipts derived from the rental of an accommodation.
 These rentals are taxed in accordance with G.S.
 105-164.4F.
 The tax does not apply to (i) a private residence or cottage that is rented for fewer than 15 days in a calendar year; (ii) an accommodation rented to the same person for a period of 90 or more continuous days; or (iii) an accommodation arranged or provided to a person by a school, camp, or similar entity where a tuition or fee is charged to the person for enrollment in the school, camp, or similar entity.